PADL/OpenSRP/README.md

 # SwiftMRP

 A Swift implementation of MMRP, MVRP and MSRP.
-It is a work in progress.
+It is a work in progress, which is to say, it does not work yet.

 ## Architecture